-The J. Stannard Baker award annually recognized individual law enforcement officers and others who have made outstanding lifetime contributions to highway safety.
-The award is sponsored by the IACP, the National Highway Traffic Safety Administration, and the Northwestern University’s Center for Public Safety.
+The IACP J. Stannard Baker Leadership in Highway Safety Award annually recognized individual law enforcement officers and others who have made outstanding lifetime contributions to highway safety.

 For an individual to receive this award, they must first be nominated by a law enforcement agency or other traffic safety group or official; and secondly, be a fulltime law enforcement officer of a state, county, metropolitan, or municipal agency or be an individual who has made a significant lifetime contribution to highway safety, such as a traffic engineer, educator, judge, prosecutor, or motor vehicle examiner.

 State Category – Colonel W. Steven Flaherty, Superintendent, Virginia Department of State Police